 - This recipe is made with simple ingredients found at any grocery store.

 - This is an easy recipe that you can make in about 40 minutes!

 - This is the perfect dessert for a fall bake sale.

-If you love pumpkin pie, be sure to try my Gluten Free Pumpkin Pie Bars recipe too!
+If you love pumpkin pie, try my Gluten Free Pumpkin Pie Bars recipe too!

 - Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add one teaspoon.

 - Salt – Use sea salt or kosher salt.

 - Brown Sugar – You can use either light or dark brown sugar.